sfc-gh-damurphy/HOL-Platform-Performance---Choosing-A-Cluster-Key/README.md

 Internally helpful setup requirements:

-- **Knowledge prerequisites:** List required skills or prior knowledge.
+- **Knowledge prerequisites:** Basic knowledge of clustering as well as performance troubleshooting and query profile analysis skills
-- **Account and entitlement checks:** Necessary roles/users, network policies, external functions.
+- **Account and entitlement checks:** Works on all Deployments and types of accounts
-- **Hardware/software:** Supported browsers, recommended accounts, required Python packages.

----

-## 🔖 Placeholder & Naming Conventions

-Clearly define naming conventions:

-- Databases/schemas/tables: `PROJ_DEMO_<your initials>_HOL`
-- Model versions: `COLLEGE_AI_HOL_<MODEL_NAME>_v1`
-- Secrets management: Safely store credentials and API keys (never commit to GitHub).
+- **Hardware/software:** Works on all deployments

 ---